Welcome to today's edition of the Rush 24-7 podcast.

 He's hunting babes.

-He found one, loaded her into his old mobile and failed to make the turn onto the bridge at Chappaquitic, fine and dandy, and bam, we know what happened.
+He found one, loaded her into his Oldsmobile, and failed to make the turn onto the bridge.

-That's the you th you you gotta redefine your definition of what's despicable.
+You got to redefine your definition of what's despicable.

-Here I did all I did was utter some words and you find it despicable.
+Here I did, all I did was utter some words, and you find it despicable.

-Senator Kennedy and his past actions you apparently have no comment on.
+Senator Kennedy and his past actions, you apparently have no comment on.

-Here's Don in La Ronka uh oh Lake Ron Lake Ronconqu.
+Here's Don in La Ronka.

-Lake Ron Cocoma, New York.
+Lake Ronconqua, New York.

 This is Don.